stallmanwotr/reactnd-flashcards/README.md

   virtual device).
 * There is some initial test data loaded (2 decks), to make testing easier.
 It wouldn't be included if the app was officially released.
+* Notifications are generated at 20:00 daily, if the user doesn't complete a quiz.

 ## Screenshots